 In addition to the objects, the project also provides five examples of manipulation tasks (such as pouring water from a pitcher to a mug, or setting the table) and benchmarks for each.
 A website for the project also allows other laboratories to expand on these tasks by contributing their own protocols and benchmarks.
 When laboratories work solely by their own standards and protocols, Dollar said, there’s often an unconscious bias toward that lab’s particular strengths.
 Universal standards would provide a more impartial way to evaluate results.

 The YCB Set arrives at a time when the robotics field has reached a critical point.
 Robots currently do well in structured environments, such as factory settings, where they perform and repeat a very limited number of tasks.
-“In a structured environment, a sees exactly the same object in exactly the same place,” Dollar said.
+“In a structured environment, a robot sees exactly the same object in exactly the same place,” Dollar said.
 “It’s a relatively straightforward thing to get robots to operate in those environments because you just have to program it to do one thing.
 And you can always program something to do one thing well.”

 “People in the robotics community today are thinking about robots that can work in daily environments, and in the home,” he said.
 “That’s sort of the flip side of assembly lines.”